Request information about Camp Nicolet!

 A:

 Camp Nicolet is located outside of Eagle River, Wisconsin within the Chequamegon-Nicolet National Forest.
-Eagle River is approximately six hours north of Chicago.
+Eagle River is approximately seven hours north of Chicago.
 Bus transportation is provided from the Chicago and Milwaukee areas.
-Travel Directions »

 Q: How many campers are there?